 What is the Ministry Apprenticeship Program (MAP)?

-The Ministry Apprenticeship Program (MAP) is an extension of the field education classes that integrates experiential learning, expert observation, and structured spiritual development with practical day-to-day ministry training.
+The Ministry Apprenticeship Program (MAP) connects local churches with theological education.
+It integrates experiential learning, expert observation, and structured spiritual development with practical day-to-day ministry training.

 What options are available for MAP integrated seminars?

-MAP seminars are specialized field education classes for churches or para-church organizations with qualifying apprenticeship or internship programs.
+MAP seminars are specialized field education classes for churches or para-church organizations with internship programs.
 There are three possible 6-hour seminars that students can participate in: Leadership, Outreach, and Proclamation.

 What degree programs allow for MAP seminars?